About

 Name Change

-On 9 May 1974, the society was transformed to a non-profit organisation, and the general assembly of 4 January 1976 decided to re-name the society towards “Belgian Society for Conchology, np”.
+On May 9, 1974, the association was converted into a non-profit organization and the general meeting of January 4, 1976 decided to change the name to ‘Belgian Society for Conchology vzw’

 2011